August Schoefft: Legacy

 During his time in Lahore, Schoefft expanded his oeuvre with various scenes and portraits of prominent members of the Sikh Royal Court; most notably the monumental work Maharaja Ranjit Singh at Darbar Sahib, and The Court of Lahore, which features over one-hundred portraits of courtiers.
 The historic painting received critical acclaim when it was exhibited at the Vienna Salon in 1855.
 Schoefft likely was popular and successful during his life as a painter because his works exhibited Orientalism, which appealed to people's desire for the exotic and foreign objects and people, which is characteristic of his Indian works.

-Although many of Schoefft portraits of Sikh nobles have been lost, the artist fortunately made copies of a several for his own reference.
+Although many of Schoefft portraits of Sikh nobles have been lost, the artist fortunately made copies of several for his own reference.
 Russian Prince Alexis Soltykoff, visiting Lahore in March 1842, tells of finding Schoefft's paintings in the palace treasures:Five or six portraits in oils without frames, the work of Schoeft, the German painter who has returned to British India.
 There was also a portrait of the King covered with jewels and holding in his hand a scimitar straight and very broad at the point and a portrait of the chief minister, Raja Dhian Singh, a good looking man, on horseback and wearing that suit of armour which I have already described.
-The King who admires the armour wished to be painted in it also.Despire reaching acclaim and repute during his lifetime due to his travels and exhibitions, after Schoefft's death in 1888, he became forgotten in Hungary and was only rediscovered in the 1960's as an important painter in Hungarian art history.
+The King who admires the armour wished to be painted in it also.Despire reaching acclaim and repute during his lifetime due to his travels and exhibitions, after Schoefft's death in 1888, he became forgotten in Hungary and was only rediscovered in the 1960s as an important painter in Hungarian art history.
 Meanwhile, the Sikhs have always held him as an important painter in their history.
 His legacy may have been forgotten more readily in Hungary as comparatively few of his original works survive in Hungarian collections.